Electric-Coin-Company/tfl-book/src/introduction/trailing-finality-layer-in-a-nutshell.md

 # Trailing Finality Layer in a Nutshell

-The hybrid PoW/PoS protocol proposed in this book is similar to today's Zcash NU5 protocol with the addition of a *Trailing Finality Layer*:
+The hybrid PoW/PoS consensus protocol proposed in this book is similar to today's Zcash NU5/NU6 consensus protocol with the addition of a *Trailing Finality Layer*:

 **TODO:** [Add network topology / software subcomponent diagram #124](https://github.com/Electric-Coin-Company/tfl-book/issues/124)